Most self-employed people I’ve met hate the word ‘freelance’.

-You do indeed have to be an independent solider to make a career out of being a business-of-one.
+You have to be an independent soldier to make a career out of being a business-of-one.
 Whether you’ve scoffed at the ‘F’ word in the past, or been on the laughing end of a joke about not having a ‘real’ job, freelancing isn’t for the weak.

 How do you feel about the word ‘freelance’?
 What connotations does it have for you?
 Please share your ideas in the comments below or on this post on Facebook!

 Never miss another post from Web Writing Advice.
 Get email updates by subscribing.
 As a bonus, I’ll send you my free e-book, “18 Ways to Increase Online Writing Productivity and Earnings”.
 Click HERE.